Japan Earthquake Relief Fund Recipients as of October 2015

 Care Center Yawaragi (ケア・センターやわらぎ) is a non-profit organization in Tokyo that offers personalized home care services for the elderly, including group homes, short-stay services, day services, and home help services.
 In response to the March 11 disaster and with support from the Japan Earthquake Relief Fund, the organization provided healthcare kits, including bicycles, ponchos, gloves, masks, and antiseptic, among other essentials necessary for healthcare providers in the region who care for the elderly, ill, disabled or pregnant.
 The healthcare workers focused on those outside of the shelters who lack mobility or means and require home care.

-ETIC (エティック), a leading organization in Japan that trains young social and business entrepreneurs, uses its grant from the Relief Fund to nurture and support “hubs” that emphasize human resource development to promote self-sustaining economic and community revitalization.
-This grant builds on previous grants to tap into ETIC’s extensive network of a younger generation of business and social entrepreneurs to identify the most vulnerable (the elderly, disabled, those with special medical needs) and match them with the critical services they needed in the immediate aftermath of 3.11 and to match fellows with specific expertise, to small businesses, entrepreneurs and NPOs in an effort to help revitalize local economies.
+ETIC (エティック) is a leading organization in Japan that trains and supports young social and business entrepreneurs.
+In the most recent grant from the Japan Earthquake Relief Fund, ETIC will organize a series of events to commemorate the 5th Anniversary of the Great East Japan Earthquake with programs that reflect on the accomplishments in the region, but also looks to the future.
+The Relief Fund also supports ETIC’s efforts to nurture and support “hubs” that emphasize human resource development to promote self-sustaining economic and community revitalization.
+This grant builds on previous grants to match Fellows with specific expertise to small businesses, entrepreneurs and NPOs in an effort to help revitalize local economies.
+In the immediate aftermath of the earthquake and tsunami, the Relief Fund supported ETIC’s work to identify the most vulnerable (the elderly, disabled, those with special medical needs) and match them with the critical services they needed in the immediate aftermath of 3.11.

 Fukushima Agriculture Revitalizing Network (FAR-Net) started the Minero Dairy Farm, a nonprofit corporation governed by its members, to help revitalize dairy farming in Fukushima.
 The Japan Earthquake Relief Fund supports the farm’s Mo-Mo School, which fosters the understanding of dairy farming through educational programs, as well as an internship program.